klein0r/ioBroker.awtrix-light/docs/en/README.md

 **Custom apps just display acknowledged values!
 Control states with `ack: false` are ignored (to prevent duplicate requests and to ensure that values are valid / confirmed)!**

 The selected state should have the data type `string` or `number`.
 Other tyes (like `boolean`) are also supported but raise a warning.
 It is recommended to use an alias state with a convert function to replace a boolean value with text (e.g. `val ? 'on' : 'off'` or `val ? 'open' : 'closed'`).
-See ioBroker documentation for details. *This feature is not related to this adapter.*
+See ioBroker documentation for details. *This standard feature is not related to this adapter.*

 The following combinations will lead to a warning in the log: